 More than a century ago, the Winchester Chest Center was founded with the goal of providing care to patients with tuberculosis, a chronic bacterial infection that usually affects the lungs.
 Today, we remain firmly committed to that original mission.
-We are the regional referral center for tuberculosis and non-tuberculous mycobacterial diseases.
+Located at Yale New Haven Hospital, we are the regional referral center for tuberculosis and nontuberculous mycobacterial diseases.